lunarmodules/ldoc/manual.md

 ...
 ```

-A section doc-comment has the same structure as a normal doc-comment; the summary is used as
+A section doc-comment has the same structure as a normal doc-comment.
-the new section title, and the description will be output at the start of the function
+The summary is used as the new section title, and the description will be output at the start of the function details for that section.
-details for that section; the name is not used, but must be unique.
+The name is not used, but must be unique.

 Sections appear under 'Contents' on the left-hand side.
-See the
-[winapi](https://stevedonovan.github.io/winapi/api.html) documentation for an example of how
+See the [winapi](https://stevedonovan.github.io/winapi/api.html) documentation for an example of how this looks.
-this looks.

-Arguably a module writer should not write such very long modules, but it is not the job of
-the documentation tool to limit the programmer!
+Arguably a module writer should not write such very long modules, but it is not the job of the documentation tool to limit the programmer!

 A specialized kind of section is `type`: it is used for documenting classes.
-The functions
-(or fields) within a type section are considered to be the methods of that class.
+The functions (or fields) within a type section are considered to be the methods of that class.

 ```lua
 --- A File class.